SM 32x200 [2xM8] / N42 - magnetic roller

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Possible danger associated with microscopic parts of magnets are risky, in case of ingestion, which becomes significant in the context of child safety.
-It's also worth noting that tiny parts of these magnets can be problematic in medical diagnosis in case of swallowing.
+- Possible danger arising from small pieces of magnets are risky, in case of ingestion, which is particularly important in the context of children's health.
+It's also worth noting that miniscule components of these products have the potential to complicate diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are highly flammable.